 How to Hill Up Potato Plants

-Covering potato plants with fresh, rich loose organic material like this can continue until the hill is as tall as you can or want to make it.
+Covering potato plants with fresh, rich, loose organic material like this can continue until the hill is as tall as you can or want to make it.
 Ideally, the taller the hill, the more potatoes you will get.
 Unfortunately, rain and wind can erode these potato hills if they are left exposed.
 Some farmers use bricks or wire mesh as walls to hold up the hills and prevent erosion.

 As the potatoes grow, more tires and soil are added until your tire pillar is as high as you want to go.
 Then when it is time to harvest potatoes, the tires are simply removed, one by one, exposing the potatoes for harvest.
-Many people swear this is the best way to grow potatoes, while others continued to try other methods.
+Many people swear this is the best way to grow potatoes, while others continue to try other methods.

-Other ways to grow deep, flavorful potatoes is in a barrel, garbage bin or grow bag.
+Other ways to grow deep, flavorful potatoes is in a barrel, garbage bin, or grow bag.
 Make sure barrels or garbage bins have proper drainage holes in the bottom before planting.
 Proper drainage is essential to successful potato growing, as too much water can cause tubers and potatoes to rot.
-Potatoes grown in barrels, bins or grow bags are grown the same way as they are grown in natural hills or tires.
+Potatoes grown in barrels, bins, or grow bags are grown the same way as they are grown in natural hills or tires.

-However you grow your potatoes, deep watering, proper drainage and hilling up with fresh soil are the keys to healthy, flavorful potatoes.
+However you grow your potatoes, deep watering, proper drainage, and hilling up with fresh soil are the keys to healthy, flavorful potatoes.